 Keeping the focus on koalas, one of the most popular attractions in the region is the Hello Koalas Sculpture Trail.
-Scattered around Port Macquarie are 56 koala sculptures that have all been individually designed and hand-painted by local artists and sponsored by local businesses, government and community organizations.
+Scattered around Port Macquarie are 56 koala sculptures that have all been individually designed and hand-painted by local artists and sponsored by local businesses, government and community organisations.

 It was designed to generate a sense of fun and surprise for anyone who comes across one of the creatively decorated koalas around the local beaches, shopping strips, rivers or park lands.
 Grab a map and take a walk around some of Port Macquaries most beautiful trails, lookouts and corners and enjoy the artwork featured on these koalas.
 You can collect a free Trail Guide from the Glasshouse Visitor Centre or download one from their website HERE.

 For some less koala focused activities (but definitely more of a focus on wine) why not check out:

 Bago Vineyards & Bago Maze